 The bells are frequently rung at public gatherings to demonstrate 'English style' change ringing and to publicise ringing activities.
 This provides a source of interest and information and often generates recruits for ringing.

 Experienced ringers occasionally use the campanile to practice change ringing on very small bells.
-Most tower bells are considerably heavier than the campanile's bells and so ringers need to develop considerable skill and technique to ring small bells like these.
+Most tower bells are considerably heavier than the campanile's bells and so ringers need to develop somewhat different skills and techniques to ring small bells like these, but transition is easy

 In the same way in which some people renovate and maintain old cars, the campanile also provides a great deal of fun and reward for the team of ringers who demonstrate and maintain it.